carbon-language/carbon-lang/llvm/docs/GettingStarted.rst

 The result of such a build is executables that are not runnable on the build host but can be executed on the target.
 As an example the following CMake invocation can generate build files targeting iOS.
-This will work on Mac OS X with the latest Xcode:
+This will work on macOS with the latest Xcode:

 .. code-block:: console